spence3033/CSE381-portfolio/README.md

 ### Topological Sort

+This is a graph problem so I figure puesdo code works best for this.

+Topological Sorting: Breadth first-search

+* Step 1: Look for any nodes that have no arrows leading to them.
+* Step 2: If none are found, the graph cannot be topologically sorted.
+* Step 3: If some are found, add them one by one to the stack, the order doesn't matter.
+* Step 4: If you run out of nodes, you are finished and the stack is your sorted graph.
+* Step 5: Repeat back to step 1.

 ### 3.1 Problem 3

 For each of the algorithms in Problems 4, 5, and 6 of Exercises 2.3, tell whether